 pipfile for you in your VE project directory.
 Run the following command:

-(Quantum) $ pipenv install pipenv
+(Quantum) $ pipenv install requests

 (Quantum) $ pipenv install numpy